B21-CAP0236/machine-learning/README.md

 ## Feature(s)

-These are features or models that available for machine learning part :
+These are features or modules that available for machine learning part :

 1. OCR Module